What to Do After the Sheriff Leaves: Key Decisions at the Onset of Litigation

 • Outside Consultant: The cost of involving outside consultants to assist in identifying, searching and preserving relevant information is becoming more approachable for small and mid-sized businesses.
 Often, if a case involves less than 10 email custodians and information that is housed on a centralized server and a small number of local devises, an outside expert can obtain appropriate images of that data for preservation purposes with limited disruption.
 While not all cases require this level of work up front, it should be considered if the E-Discovery requirements appear to be either disruptive or beyond the capabilities of a defendant’s current staff.

-Authors: Neal R. Devlin and Richard A. Lanzillo
+Author: Neal R. Devlin

 Originally published in October 2013